srivastav-ayush/Code-in-Place/README.md

 You have successfully completed Stanford University's course CS-106A

 ## Final Project
-**Snake Game**
+**Snake Game**<br/>
-Immitation of the classic snake game in Nokia phones.
+Immitation of the classic snake game in Nokia phones.<br/>
-You can find the code for the Snake Game in the Final Project folder of this repository
+You can find the code for the Snake Game in the Final Project folder of this repository<br/>

 [![Watch the video](https://img.youtube.com/vi/Oh1jMtYver0/hqdefault.jpg)](https://youtu.be/Oh1jMtYver0)